Old-Time Music in Albuquerque, New Mexico

 Key of C & G: standard GDAE

-Key of A: AEAE, or A calico, AEAC#
+Key of A calico AEAC#

 Key of D: ADAE